Puppy Socialisation Classes

 The assessment also covers sleeping arrangements, feeding, toileting, initial training schedules, training expectations, crate training and some important articles personally written.
 Including “The Art of Communication” which explains how to communicate with your pet, what commands to give, when to praise and when not to praise.

-You also get a checklist for socialising your pup and articles on first aid, basic obedience, and overcoming Nipping and Biting, Jumping up, and how to start your dog on lead work and especially Recall.
+You also get a checklist for socialising your pup and articles on first aid, basic obedience, overcoming Nipping and Biting, Jumping up, and how to start your dog on lead work, and especially recall.
 Done correctly at an early age, you should have no problems later when your puppy matures and could get the wander lust.

-Classes are close to: Kingston, Hampton, Twickenham, Sunbury, Teddington, Molesey, Surbiton, Hanworth, Feltham, Hounslow, areas on the Middlesex Surrey Border.
+These Puppy Socialisation Classes are close to: Kingston, Hampton, Twickenham, Sunbury, Richmond, Teddington, Molesey, Surbiton, Hanworth, Feltham, Hounslow areas on the Middlesex Surrey Border.
+And surrounding areas

 I would recommend booking my classes early as they are always over subscribed